The gelling-agents tag has no wiki summary.

 How do different types of thickener actually thicken?

-What I'm asking is not chemically how they do it, but rather how do each practically thicken.
+What I'm asking is not chemically how they do it, but rather how does each practically thicken.

 For example: